soeren97/EtilbudsavisHomeAssistant/README.md

 7. **Deactivate Virtual Environment (If Created):**
 `conda deactivate`

-8. **Create config.json.**
+## Etilbuds Avis API key and secret
-Create a file containing the fields key and secret in the repocetory directory, with the two being api key and secret.
+To use this integration an API key and secret is needed these can be obtained here: https://tjek.com/apis-and-sdks

 ### Additional Notes: